Argonowt/amazingmuseumsnews-fc83e/content/pages/louvre-art-guide.md

     variant: variant-a
     title: What makes this guide different from other Louvre guides?
     text: >+
-      *   Learn about the history and holdings of one of the most important museums in the world: 96 essential masterpieces arranged by school, style and author.
+      *   Learn about the history of one of the most important museums in the
+      world: 120 essential masterpieces arranged by school, style and author.

-      *   Clear, complete and rigorous information on masters, works, periods, collections and funds in general that the museum treasures in its headquarters.
+      *   Clear, complete and rigorous information on artists, works, periods and collections in general that the museum treasures in its headquarters.

-      *   Written in a didactic way both for the non-specialized reader and for students and the general public who wish to learn about the Prado's artistic treasures.
+      *   Written in a didactic way both for the non-specialized reader and for students and the general public who wish to learn about the Louvre’s artistic treasures.

-      *   The rigor of its exposition and the practical approach it provides, make it a useful work, both to prepare and to remember the visit to the museum.
+      *   The accuracy of its exposition and the practical approach it provides, makes this book a useful work, both to prepare and to remember the visit to the museum.

-      *   Glossary of artistic terms necessary to understand the less known concepts of the text and to establish relationships between the different stages of the history of art.
+      *   Glossary of artistic terms necessary to understand the specialized concepts of the text and to establish relationships between the different stages of the history of art.